ethergrouik/pipe2cap/README.md

   plink.exe -ssh -pw password login@192.168.1.1 "tcpdump -n -s 0 -i eth0 -w - not port ssh" | *path_to_file*\pipe2cap.exe 1

   **=>** it will forward frames captured by tcpdump on 192.168.1.1 (except ssh) to your local MS loopback adapter identified by its id ( 1 ).
-- Start your favorites tools (ie: Wireshark, Ethergrouik, NetworkMiner...) and listen to your MS loopback adapter
+- Start your favorite tools (ie: Wireshark, Ethergrouik, NetworkMiner...) and listen to your MS loopback adapter

 ## How to add MS Loopback adapter:
 https://technet.microsoft.com/en-us/library/cc708322%28v=ws.10%29.aspx